 - Cancel newspaper/magazine subscriptions.

 - Donate your unwanted items.
-Near the end of the spring semester, the Department of Public Safety (DPS) and USC Housing have teamed up with American Textile Recycling Service to accept used clothing, shoes, and bedding items.
+Near the end of the spring semester, the Department of Public Safety (DPS) and USC Housing have teamed up with American Textile Recycling Service and Goodwill to accept used clothing, shoes, and bedding items.
 Donation bins are located on and near university housing and throughout the surrounding community.
-See map for bin locations.

 Packing Your Vehicle